marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 binary representation = 11101110011010110010100000000000
 unsigned decimal representation = 4000000000
 ```
-In the case of multiplying result looks the same as for adding.
+In the case of multiplying, the result looks the same as for adding.
 In decimal format we see overflow (`-294967296`), but in the unsigned decimal representation we see a proper result (`4000000000`).

 ## Division unsigned integers
 The division is also possible with unsigned integers.
 JDK introduced method: `Integer.divideUnsigned(int dividend, int divisor)`.